United Airlines Flight 93: Passenger and crew phone calls

 It is believed that the murdered passenger mentioned by Burnett was Mark Rothenberg.
 Rothenberg was the only first class passenger who did not make a phone call after the hijacking.
 He was seated in 5B, and al-Haznawi sat directly behind him in 6B.
 On Flight 11, Satam al-Suqami, in seat 10B, attacked passenger Daniel Lewin, who was seated directly in front of him in 9B.
-One assumption is that al-Haznawi attacked Rothenberg, unprovoked, to frighten other passengers and crew into compliance.
+One assumption is that Haznawi attacked Rothenberg, unprovoked, to frighten other passengers and crew into compliance.
 Alternatively, Rothenberg may have attempted to stop the hijacking and confront the hijackers.

 Mark Bingham called his mother at 09:37:03 from row 25.
 He reported that the plane had been hijacked by three men who claimed to have a bomb.
 Jeremy Glick called his wife at 09:37:41 from row 27 and told her the flight was hijacked by three dark-skinned men who looked "Iranian", wearing red bandanas and wielding knives.
 Glick remained connected until the end of the flight.
 He reported that the passengers voted whether to "rush" the hijackers.
 The United air traffic control coordinator for West Coast flights, Alessandro "Sandy" Rogers, alerted the Federal Aviation Administration (FAA) Herndon Command Center in Herndon, Virginia, that Flight 93 was not responding and was off course.
 A minute later, the transponder was turned off, but the Cleveland controller continued to monitor the flight on primary radar.
 The Herndon Center relayed information on Flight 93 to FAA headquarters.
 Joseph DeLuca called his father at 09:43:03 from row 26 to inform him the flight had been hijacked.

 "Jack, pick up sweetie, can you hear me?
 Okay.
 I just want to tell you, there's a little problem with the plane.
 I'm fine.
 I'm totally fine.
 I just want to tell you how much I love you."

 — —Message left by pregnant passenger Lauren Grandcolas at 09:39:21.

-Passenger Lauren Grandcolas called her husband twice, once before takeoff and once during the hijacking at 09:39:21.
+Passenger Lauren Grandcolas called her husband twice, once before takeoff and once during the hijacking at 09:39:21 from row 23.
 He missed both her calls.
 Grandcolas made 7 more calls in the next 4 minutes, then lent her phone to Marion Britton.